Which Landscape Lights are Best for Me?

 Which-Landscape-Lights-are-Best-for-Me

 Landscape lighting can be both functional and beautiful, and is one of the most inexpensive ways to add character and charm to your outdoor living area.
-But with so many options, how can you decide what’s best for your home?
+But with so many options, how can you decide what outdoor light types best for your home?
 What factors should you consider when designing a landscape lighting scheme?
+Understanding the differences between solar and wired options is key when exploring the various outdoor light types for your landscape.
 Below, we’ll discuss the different types of landscape lights to give you the information you need to choose a landscape lighting design that fits your budget and needs.

 Solar and Battery-Powered Lights